Pay for financial advice without using your day-to-day cash

 Retirement

 Your retirement should be something to look forward to.
-But the lead up to retirement can also be daunting.
+But the lead-up to retirement can also be daunting.
 There are a number of decisions which need to be made to have the freedom to enjoy it.
 Retirement advice can help you understand how to get ready for retirement and plan how you’ll receive income when you stop working.
 Advice can help you make sense of all your options and plan for a secure and fulfilling retirement.

 What you do with your pension is an important decision that you might not be able to change.
-You should check you're making the right decision for your circumstances and that you understand all your options and their risks.
-The government's free and impartial Pension Wise service can help you and we can offer you advice if you’d like it.
+You should check that you're making the right decision for your circumstances and that you understand all your options and their risks.
+The government's free and impartial Pension Wise service can help you, and we can offer you advice if you’d like it.

 Investments

 Your investments often make up the bedrock of your plans.
 So it’s important to get the right blend to match what you want the money for and when.
 But there are lots of ways to blend.
-An adviser can help you balance your levels of investments and easy to access cash.
+An adviser can help you balance your levels of investments and easy-to-access cash.
 They’ll also look at where you’re invested to help you keep a diversified and balanced portfolio.
 We can also help you consolidate your investments and pensions.

-Investments can go up and down in value so you could get back less than you invest.
+Investments can go up and down in value, so you could get back less than you invest.

 More on investment advice